|STAFFORD GRAMMAR SCHOOL|

 In the short period of its existence the School has developed a formidable academic reputation and government school performance indicators clearly demonstrate that it is a centre of academic excellence.

-The School was inspected by the I.S.I. in 2009 and received an outstanding report.
+The School was inspected by the I.S.I. in 2014 and received an excellent report.

 The Independent Schools Council (formerly ISJC) accredited the School in 1985 and the Headmaster was elected to The Society of Heads (formerly SHMIS) in 1991.